Topics Map > PAWS

 Topics Map > Operating Systems > iOS 7

 This article will provide instructions on how to set up and/or reconfigure Microsoft MFA to use authenticator app codes by default instead of push notification, recommended for international or traveling students.

-When returning to their home country, some international students may have issues when trying to log into their accounts and authenticate with MFA via the phone call or text message option.
-To avoid issues logging into their account, it is recommended that international students enroll an iOS or Android device using the Authenticator app option with Microsoft MFA before traveling.
+When traveling internationally, some users may have issues when trying to log into their accounts and authenticate with MFA via the phone call, text message, and push notification options.
+To avoid issues logging into their account, it is recommended that international users enroll an Android or iOS device using the Authenticator app option with Microsoft MFA before traveling.
 Users can update their account information through the Microsoft 365 Security Info page.
 This article will be broken up into the following parts:

 Setting Up Microsoft Authenticator App